matteodegobbi/vault/Statwolf internship.md

 Downloaded MSCOCO from HF repo, load dataset to be compatible with retriever

 # 18/5/2026 & 19/5/2026
-Added CLIP text to image search, full support for image embeddings
+Added CLIP text to image search, full support for image embeddings as corpus
 ![[Screenshot from 2026-05-18 16-52-40.png]]

 ![[Screenshot from 2026-05-18 16-54-58.png]]